 The basic environment consists of a grid arena surrounded by walls.
 In this arena two kinds of resources are scattered.
 "Poison" is randomly scattered all over the arena.
 Consuming this resource decreases the fitness of an agent.
 "Food", the consumption of which increases fitness, is randomly scattered in a restricted "food zone" in the south-western corner of the arena.
-The agents' behavioural task is seemingly very simple - to eat as much of the food while avoiding the poison.
-The complexity of the task stems from the limited sensory information the agents have about their environment.
+The agents' behavioural task resembles other models found in the literature (e.g. [Nolfi, Elman and Parisi, 1994; Miglino, Nolfi and Parisi, 1996] and is seemingly very simple - to eat as much of the food while avoiding the poison.
+The complexity of the task in this work stems from the limited and low-level sensory information the agents have about their environment.
 The agents are equipped with a set of sensors, motors, and a fully-recurrent ANN controller.
-It is this neuro-controller that is coded in the genome and evolved; the sensors and motors are given and constant.
+It is this neurocontroller that is coded in the genome and evolved; the sensors and motors are given and constant.
 The models we explore differ in the sensors the agents are equipped with, the size of the network (15-50 neurons), and whether or not the food zone border is marked.

-In all models explored the agents are equipped with a basic sensor we termed somatosensor, consisting of five probes.
+The agents in all the models explored were equipped with a basic sensor we termed somatosensor, consisting of five probes.
 Four probes sense the grid cell the agent is located in and the three grid cells ahead of it (see Figure 1).
 These probes can sense the difference between an empty cell, a cell containing a resource (either poison or food - with no distinction between those two cases), an arena boundary and food zone boundary.
 The fifth probe can be thought of as a smell probe, which can discriminate between food and poison just under the agent, but which gives a random identification if the agent is not standing on a resource.
 This requires sensory integration in order to identify the presence of food or poison.
 In addition, in some models the agents are equipped with a position sensor, effectively giving the absolute coordinates of the agent in the arena.
 Note that the somatosensor alone gives only purely local information to the agent, making navigation in the environment a challenging task.
 Moreover, even in models where the agents are equipped with a position sensor, they lack any information about orientation, so navigation remains a difficult task.
 The motor system allows the agent to go forward, turn 90 degrees in each direction, and attempt to eat, a costly procedure since it requires a step with no movement.